The standard material adds realistic depth to 3D objects, using a lighting system called the Phong model.

 You can also follow this video tutorial, to learn the basics of using the standard material.

 To create a standard material:

-You'll then see a list of options in the Inspector panel, that you can edit to build your material.
+You'll then see a list of options in the Inspector.
+Edit them to build your material.

-Add colors and textures under Diffuse in the Inspector panel:
+Add colors and textures under Diffuse in the Inspector:

 In the image below, we've added a texture under Diffuse.
 The texture has been designed to make the ball look like a baseball.
 We've also changed the color slightly, to a shade of beige.

 Check the box next to Specular to add a shiny surface highlight.